FirstFlush/nikki/README.md

 ## Project Status

 This project is actively developed and maintained by me.
-It's a personal project and not open source, but I'm documenting the tech stack and setup here for future reference and for anyone interested in the build process of Nikki.
+It's a personal project and not open source, but I'm documenting the tech stack and setup here for future reference and for anyone who might take over the codebase in the future.

 ## License

-This project is not open source and is developed for the Nikki Racing project documentation.
+This project is not open source and is developed for the Nikki Racing project.
 All rights reserved.

 ## Contact